Jall3n/All-Stocks-Analysis/README.md

 ![GreenStocks 2018](https://github.com/Jall3n/All-Stocks-Analysis/assets/119149740/f4184da0-b0a6-40ac-8f62-395ae29068c8) ![GreenStocks 2018 Seconds](https://github.com/Jall3n/All-Stocks-Analysis/assets/119149740/8e6fcf29-8641-4e9b-bc80-5398782ceb6e)

 The original/starter code ran for 2017 in 0.2470093 seconds and ran for 2018 in 0.2440186 seconds.
+Additionally, 2017 had 11 positive returns but in 2018 we saw only 2 positive returns.
 One of the differences between the code and the Module 2 activity was activiating both 2017 and 2018 worksheets instead of just 2018.
 The solution for this came from the challenges starter code, Worksheets(yearValue).Activate, which activates and loops through the two worksheets.
 A similar update occurred for Range("A1").Value = "All Stocks (2018)" by changing it to "All Stocks (" + yearValue + ")".
 These two updates would be brought over to the refactored code as well.

 ### Original/Starter Code